Dani-ITB24/Proyecto-Final/Documentacion/maquina1/Walkthrough.md

 ![](/Assets/walkthrough/2024-03-08_17-33_1.png)

-``Todas las acciones estan protegidas con una contrsaña, menos una:``
+``All shares are protected with a password, except one:``

 ![](/Assets/walkthrough/2024-03-08_17-34.png)

 ![](/Assets/walkthrough/2024-03-08_17-34_1.png)

-``Inteceptamos la petición con BurpSuite y vemos que hay un parametro command el cual tiene un comando de la terminal de linux, así que vamos a intentar entrar po ahí.``
+``We accept the request with BurpSuite and we see that there is a command parameter which has a linux terminal command, so let's try to enter there.``

 ![](/Assets/walkthrough/2024-03-08_17-36.png)

-``Funciona!``
+``It works!``

 ![](/Assets/walkthrough/2024-03-08_17-37.png)

 ![](/Assets/walkthrough/2024-03-08_17-39.png)

-## Explotaicón
+## Exploitation
-``Tras intentar conseguir la reverse shell de distintos modos nada funciona, así que vamos a intentar subir u archivo php con una reverse shell.``
+``After trying to get the reverse shell in different ways nothing works, so let's try to upload a php file with a reverse shell.``

 ---